We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Whether you’re looking to grow your home gym or only want to buy one piece of exercise equipment, a pullup bar is a worthwhile investment.

-Ideal for pullups and bodyweight exercises, a pullup bar helps build upper body strength, improve grip strength, and boost overall fitness.
+Ideal for pullups and other bodyweight exercises, a pullup bar helps build upper body strength, improve grip strength, and boost overall fitness.

 However, with so many options available, choosing the right pullup bar can be challenging.